 We do not know if CAB can cause birth defects in babies.
 Birth defects have not been found in any animal studies of CAB so far.
 We have information from a different study conducted in Botswana with dolutegravir (DTG), a medicine that is similar to but not the same as cabotegravir (CAB), the medicine being studied in HPTN 084.
 In that study, some women living with HIV were taking DTG for treatment of HIV infection around the time of conception.
-That study, known as the Tsepamo study, collected information on 119, 033 deliveries 18 public health facilities in Botswana from August 2014 to March 2019 and reported on babies that had birth defects of the spinal cord and brain (neural tube defects).
+That study, known as the Tsepamo study, collected information on 153,899 deliveries at government hospitals throughout Botswana from August 2014 April 2020 and reported on babies that had birth defects of the spinal cord and brain (neural tube defects).
 These defects occur early on in the development of the pregnancy.

-Overall, among 1683 deliveries in women who became pregnant while they were taking dolutegravir, 5 neural tube defects were found, that is a rate of 3 per 1000 babies born.
-This is compared to 15 neural tube defects in 14,792 babies born to women taking non-dolutegravir antiretroviral therapy for HIV at the time of conception or one in 1000 babies born.
+The latest results show that about 2 out of 1000 infants born to women who used DTG around the time of conception had a neural tube defect, compared to 1 in 1000 infants born to women using any non-DTG regimen.
+The difference between the two groups is not statistically significant.
 When this new unexpected finding was first reported in May 2018, there were concerns that the rate of nervous system defects in babies of mothers using dolutegravir at the start of pregnancy was much higher than for other antiretroviral drugs.
-However, we now know that the difference in the rate of these birth defects between the two groups is much smaller than originally thought and more similar.
-Scientists are still investigating possible reasons for these findings.
+However, we now know that the difference in the rate of these birth defects between the two groups is essentially the same.